hafizanser/england_websit/DEPLOYMENT.md

 Leftover `*.job.sh`, `*.part.mp4` or `*.cancel` files in `uploads/videos` mean
 a job was killed part-way (typically by the host's CPU/memory limits).
 They are safe to delete; the original keeps being served.
-Homepage reels still use the older in-request path (`VideoStorage::saveUpload`) and would hit the same 503 on a long clip.
+Homepage reels still upload in a single request and are transcoded inside it (`VideoStorage::saveUpload`), so a large reel can still hit the host's 300 s cut-off.

 ### The service worker